-When most people talk about fishing in North Carolina the mind wanders to open water and deep ocean adventures and doesn’t readily consider that there may be some amazing trout fishing in North Carolina.
+When most people talk about fishing in North Carolina the mind wanders to open water and deep ocean adventures and don’t readily consider that there may be some amazing trout fishing in North Carolina.

-And with more than 300 miles of coastline on the Atlantic, it’s not hard to see why – the saltwater fishing in North Carolina is fantastic.
+And with more than 300 miles of coastline on the Atlantic it’s not hard to see why – the salt water fishing in North Carolina is fantastic.

 But more and more people are moving their eyes inland these days, fishing for monster trout up and down the more than 3,000 miles of rivers, streams, ponds, and lakes that North Carolina has within her gorgeous green borders.